 With this form, you can authorize me to:

-- give specific protected health information to someone.
+- provide specific protected health information to someone.

 - receive specific protected health information from someone.

-- give and receive specific protected health information.
+- provide and receive specific protected health information.

 For example, you might decide to allow exchange of specific information with a physician, psychologist, or school.